 Applying to HEOP

 To apply to HEOP, you must complete an undergraduate admissions application and check the HEOP box.
-You do not send a special application to HEOP.
+Additional information will be requested to confirm HEOP eligibility.

 Along with your application, you must submit: